-Key components to housing vulnerable inmates safely without relying on segregation include: (a) security presence in congregate areas (not just in bubbles or towers) to assure safety in congregate activities; (b) attention to unmonitored areas and facility blind spots where abuse might happen; (c) specially-trained staff; and (d) interdisciplinary staff decision making, case planning, and interactions with inmates on the units.
+Key components to housing vulnerable inmates safely without relying on segregation include: (a) security presence in congregate areas (not just in bubbles or towers) to assure safety in congregate activities; (b) attention to unmonitored areas and facility blind spots where abuse might happen; (c) specially trained staff; and (d) interdisciplinary staff decision making, case planning, and interactions with inmates on the units.
 Safety cannot simply be assumed once individuals are in alternative housing, however.
-Effective screening and re-screening for risk of abuse or abusiveness and changes in risk (115.41) remain essential in maintaining safety in alternative as well as other types of housing.
+Effective screening and re-screening for risk of abuse or abusiveness and changes in risk (115.41) remain essential in maintaining safety.

-In addition to implementing promising practices, agency policies also need to be revised to prioritize housing high-risk populations in need of protection in specialized units in general population or mission-specific housing (depending on their needs) whenever possible, rather than in segregation/isolation.
+In addition to implementing promising practices, agency policies also need to be revised to prioritize housing high-risk populations in need of protection in specialized units in general population or mission-specific housing whenever possible, rather than in segregation/isolation.
 Agency and facility staff members also need to review currently segregated populations and relocate vulnerable individuals to appropriate alternative service and program-enriched general population housing, based on risk and needs.

-Managing Particularly High Risk Populations
+Managing Particularly High-Risk Populations